What the Internet sorely needs these days is a paranoia-inducing urban myth. A year ago, one struck close to home for many coffee-drinking travelers.

 The same can conceivably go for visual evidence.
 The Huntsville, Ala. article says that coffee pots used to cook methamphetamine will have a dark reddish-orange stain.

 If only it were always so obvious.
-Lake and Wingo agree that a meth cook could clean glassware so that it left little visible trace.
+Lake and Wingo agree that a meth cook could clean glassware so that it left a little visible trace.
 Consider a typical high school chemistry lab, Wingo said.
 “They mix all kinds of weird chemicals every day, and all they do is clean the glassware.”

 Powdered crystal meth